theopenconversationkit/tock/bot/connector-web/README.md

 When SSE is enabled, bot answers will be sent both as POST responses and as new events in the event stream - the [tock-react-kit](https://github.com/theopenconversationkit/tock-react-kit#sse) is configured to ignore the former while it is listening to server-sent events.
+This is typically useful in scenarios where the bot has to perform web API calls or expensive computations between messages of a single response, as it allows users to see the first messages immediately.

+Additionally, the web connector persists messages that fail to send immediately through the SSE stream, and attempts to send them if and when the SSE connection is re-established.

 The `tock_web_sse_keepalive_delay` optional property can be used to configure the number of seconds between two SSE pings (default: 10).